DistributedCollective/zero/PUBLISH_SDK.md

 ## **Solidity contracts (libraries)**
-To publish solidity contracts (libraries) SDK, from the project root run
+To publish sdk-contracts package, from the package root run

 ```
 yarn do-publish